-When viewing videos, photos, and other visual content on your iPhone or iPad, most of the time the small screen just won’t do.
+When viewing videos, photos, and other visual content on your device, most of the time the small screen just won’t do.

-As it happens you can connect your mobile devices devices to your smart TV through several different methods.
+As it happens you can connect your mobile and desktop devices devices to your smart TV through several different methods.

 Here we cover a couple of different ways to screen share, ranging from using a basic HDMI cable adapter to wireless streaming or “mirroring”

-If your intention is to watch streaming services such as iPlayer or ITV Hub on your television, mirroring your iPhone or iPad display is not always the most practical solution.
+If your intention is to watch streaming services such as iPlayer or ITV Hub on your television, mirroring your device display is not always the most practical solution.

-Instead, you can buy a low-cost streaming media player such as a Roku box or an Amazon Fire Cube, to plug nto your TV, and use the proper remote control supplied with the device.
-Take a look at our previous blog post about the best streaming devices available.
+Instead, you can buy a low-cost streaming media player such as a Roku box or an Amazon Fire Cube, to plug into your TV, and use the proper remote control supplied with the device.

 None the less mirroring both wirelessly and with a cable can be useful if you want to watch your own videos, look at your photo library or slideshow, or communally browse Facebook on your large screen TV.